Dmitri9149/DevOps-with-Docker-2020-part3/ex_3.7/README.md

-The ouput of history command for the original Dockerfile:
+The ouput of history command for the original Dockerfile (see Dockerfile_original):
+(the size of image is about 532.36 MB)
 ```
 ~>/Dockerized-join-calculus$ sudo docker history jocaml:latest
 IMAGE          CREATED          CREATED BY                                      SIZE      COMMENT